Surgical Abortion

 How developed is the fetus at this point in pregnancy?

-Since a surgical abortion is typically performed at 10 weeks LMP (since your last menstrual period) or beyond, here are some characteristics of a baby at that gestational age:
+A surgical abortion is typically performed at 10 weeks (from the date of your last menstrual period or beyond).

--Ears, eyes, eyelids, and lips begin to form.
+-Has ears, eyes, eyelids, and lips that have begun to form.

--An umbilical cord is connecting the baby to your placenta.
+-Has an umbilical cord that connects the baby to your placenta.

 4